 - Compare features between different products and services

-- See if there’s an affiliate program they can join
+- See if there’s an affiliate marketing program they can join

 - Get ideas for new blog content